 Rediscovering Canada’s heartland, from sea to sea, at the speed of life.

 A group of Canadian adventurers will travel from sea to sea on bicycles in the summer of 2021 in a nation-building exercise aimed at reconnecting, restoring and rebuilding our communities as they recover from the COVID-19 pandemic.
-The core group will leave Victoria, B.C., on May 15, with a planned arrival in St. John’s, NL, by mid-September.
-As we travel through the countryside at “the speed of life,” we will be learning more about the rich mosaic that makes this country unlike any other.
+The core group will leave Victoria, B.C., on May 28, with a planned arrival in St. John’s, NL, by October 8.
+As we travel through the countryside at the speed of life, we will learn more about the rich mosaic that makes this country unlike any other.

 To see the entire ConnecTour 2021 route, zoom in or out using the plus and minus buttons in the bottom left corner or click and drag the map to see the location you wish to focus on.
-To see one province or region at a time, click the little “window with arrow” icon beside the map’s title and then turn provinces on or off as required.
+To see one province or region at a time, click the little “window with arrow” icon beside the map’s title.
+Turn provinces on or off as required.